skydoves/sandwich/README.md

 ## R8 / ProGuard
 The specific rules are [already bundled](sandwich/src/main/resources/META-INF/proguard/sandwich.pro) into the JAR which can be interpreted by R8 automatically.

+## Documentation

+For comprehensive details about Sandwich, please refer to the complete [documentation available here](https://skydoves.github.io/sandwich/).

 ## Use Cases
 You can also check out nice use cases of this library in the repositories below: